CosmoB12/E-commerce-Product-Analytics/README.md

 - **Retention & Repeat Purchase** — are we building habitual users or one-time buyers?
 - **Churn Analysis** — is this a product problem, a channel problem, or something else?

-The outputs are intended to support decision-making across Product, Marketing, and Growth teams — giving each function a shared understanding of where the real leverage points are.
+The outputs are intended to support decision-making across Product, Marketing, and Growth teams, giving each function a shared understanding of where the real leverage points are.

 Insights and recommendations are provided on the following key areas: